 - You are looking for a short (up to 8 hours drive away) weekend getaway from Delhi.

 That’s all in this blog.
 If you know about another offbeat destination near Bhimtal (within 10 or 20 km) please share in the comments below.

 If you are travelling on a bus, take any bus that goes to Haldwani.
 From Delhi, and most other popular towns, you will find quite a few connections to Haldwani.
 From Haldwani, you will have to find a taxi (shared taxis can be found too) or a bus to Bhimtal.
 Haldwani to Bhimtal is a short 1-hour journey.

 It is from Bhimtal that the real struggle begins if you want to travel on a budget and not hire a private taxi.

 Since Jangalia Gaon is not a popular tourist destination, there is no readily available public transport from Bhimtal — definitely no shared taxis.
 I was told that there are one or two daily buses but with no fixed time.
 You will, moreover, have to find the way to your guesthouse or homestay in Jangalia Gaon.

 For those travelling on a train, the journey is going to be the same.
 Take a train to Haldwani and then follow the tips shared above.
 There is no railway line north of Haldwani.

 The best way to travel to Jangalia Gaon is in your own vehicle.
-From Delhi, Bhimtal is about 7-hour drive.
+From Delhi, Bhimtal is an about 7-hour drive.
 The drive is moreover pleasant.
 I suggest you take Bazpur-Kaladhungi-Haldwani-Bhimtal road.
 Rudrapur-Haldwani road (in October 2020) is currently under construction.

 Also Read: Places To Visit Near Delhi Within 1000 Km